MoAly98/Pythium/README_plot.md

         'black', 'red', 'blue', 'limegreen', 'orangered', 'magenta', 'yellow', 'aqua', 'chocolate', 'darkviolet' ]

 These colors are used (in order) both for data and histo samples, provided plotted elements are less than 10 (lenght of `color_order`).
 If it is not a stack plot, `self.shape` defaults to hollow and `color_order` is used for the edgecolors of the histos and markercolors of the data points.
 If it is a stack plot, `self.shape` defaults to `full` and colormaps are instead used.
 The default colormap is `gist_rainbow`, but this can be changed in the `color_options(colormap='colormap')` public function that the user can call (one of the optional function previously mentioned).
 If it is NOT a stack plot BUT there are more than 10 plotted elements, colormaps are used.
-The function `color_options(colors=[])` also allows the user to enter specific colors for each plotted element.
+The function `color_options(colors=[])` also allows the user to enter specific colors for each plotted element, provided the length of the passed list is equal to the length of the samples passed.

+Colors get assigned by the `assign_colors()` private function:

+    def assign_colors(self, custom: list = None) -> None:
+        """ Fills colors_dict accordingly """

+        for i, samplename in enumerate(self.samples_dict.keys()):
+            if custom:
+                self.colors_dict[samplename] = custom[i]
+            else:
+                if len(self.samples) > 10 or self.is_stack:
+                    cmaplist = self.colorlist_gen(len(self.samples))
+                    self.colors_dict[samplename] = cmaplist[i]
+                else:
+                    self.colors_dict[samplename] = self.color_order[i]

+This gets called the first time in the constructor, but can be recalled if `color_options()` has been called, so that `colors_dict` gets properly updated.

 ### Plotting methods